repejota/resume/resume.md

 Additionally also helped in any other aspect of the company and future decisions or were purely organizational.

-### Junior Developer & Sysadminm Cismon Informàtica S.L.
+### Junior Developer & Sysadminm Cismon Informàtica SL
 December 1996 – August 1998, Girona

 My work basically was to implement the frontend of all projects the company conducted.
 Also helped in the maintenance of the servers we had based on Windows NT and Solaris respectively.

-### Tech Junior PC Help Desk, Cismon Informatica S.L.
+### Tech Junior PC Help Desk, Cismon Informatica SL
 December 1995 – December 1996, Girona

 During my studies I was fixing and upgrading PCs, server installations and Help